iliakan/javascript-book/en/01-basics/01-javascript-and-related-technologies/02-pre-coding-tips.md

 ### The ECMAScript specification

-The language specification (formal description of syntax, basic objects and algorithms) of javascript is called <a href="http://www.ecma-international.org/publications/standards/Ecma-262.htm">ECMAScript</a>.
+The language specification (formal description of syntax, basic objects and algorithms) of JavaScript is called <a href="http://www.ecma-international.org/publications/standards/Ecma-262.htm">ECMAScript</a>.

-[smart header="Why not just &quot;Javascript&quot; ?"]
+[smart header="Why not just &quot;JavaScript&quot; ?"]
-You may ask: "Why standard for Javascript is not just <i>Javascript</i>?".
+You may ask: "Why standard for JavaScript is not just <i>JavaScript</i>?".

-That's because javascript&trade; is a registered trademark of Oracle corporation (used to be Sun trademark, but now Oracle acquired Sun).
+That's because JavaScript&trade; is a registered trademark of Oracle corporation (used to be Sun trademark, but now Oracle acquired Sun).

 The title "ECMAScript" was choosen to keep the specification independent from trademark owners.
 [/smart]